spencerbertsch1/AI/MazeWorld/report.md

 # Evaluation

 ## Multi-Robot Coordination Problem
-The multi-robot coordination proboem is working as expected.
+The multi-robot coordination problem is working as expected.
 The robots seem to work together, moving out of tunnels and reorienting themselves in the correct way before re-entering tight spaces so that they can all reach their intended targets.
 See below for a somewhat long example of how three robots (A, B, and C) coordinate to orient themselves so that they can enter the tunnel in the correct allignment.